mariloutb/learnentityframeworkcore5.com/whats-new-in-ef-core-5/README.md

 ORDER BY "a"."Id"
 ```

-Only materialization of the collection is supported.
+Only the materialization of the collection is supported.
 Any composition after `e.Albums` in the above case won't result in a split query.

 ### IndexAttribute